-Wooden blocks with silhouettes of heads with icons of hearts, gears, puzzle, etc
+Wooden blocks with silhouettes of heads with icons of heart, gears, puzzle, etc.

 Boost Your Career Advantages With These 5 Liberal Arts Skills

 Liberal arts skills are universally needed in the workplace.
-Here are the 5 best liberal arts skills it's beneficial to develop to boost career prospects.
+Here are the top five liberal arts skills you should develop to boost your career prospects.

 As many liberal arts graduates can attest, landing a job with specific requirements is daunting when your studies have been so diverse.
 Unlike higher education programs tailored toward a particular field (Engineering or Accounting, for example), a liberal arts degree gives you a well-rounded education.
 I was able to indulge my curiosity in subjects like ancient Greek mythology and North African history while learning French, but when it came time to land my first job, I felt a little lost.
 How would the skills I learned as a liberal arts major transfer to the workforce?
 Well, as it turns out, easily.
 Here are five important skills I use in my current job that I credit entirely to my liberal arts education.